AechPro/Machine-Learning/Partners Healthcare/2016 Lymphoma/Cell Localization and Reconstruction/README.md

-## Cell Localization with Machine Learning and Region-Based Hologram Reconstruction for Lymphoma Diagnosis.
+## Cell Localization with Deep Learning and Region-Based Hologram Reconstruction for Lymphoma Diagnosis.

 This project was created by Matthew W. Allen for Partner's Healthcare.

 ## Required packages
-This project requires the following packages:
+This project requires the following (or equivalent) packages:
 - Python 3.6.1
 - Numpy 1.13.1
 - Keras 2.0.6